skcajs/pandora/README.md

 # Pandora

-This repository collects research notebooks developed for my Master's Thesis at NTNU, exploring dynamic system modelling, parameter estimation, and simulation-based inference techniques.
+This repository collects research notebooks developed for my Master's Thesis in Simulation and Visualisation at NTNU, exploring dynamic system modelling, parameter estimation, and simulation-based inference techniques.
 All examples are implemented in Python using Jupyter notebooks and rely on libraries such as NumPy, PyTorch and the `sbi` package.
+There is no particular order to it, just a collection of notebooks.

 ## Dependencies